LilloBarilotto/WA1-Exam-GameWebsite/README.md

 - Route `/`: show the homepage and the button to start the anonymous game (1 round).
 If logged in, another button to play an entire game (3 rounds)
 - Route `/leaderboard`: show the leaderboard and scores of all registered users, with a focus on the top 3.
 - Route `/games`: if logged in, show the games history of the logged user.

-- Route `/play`: star a new anonymous round
+- Route `/play`: star a new game
-- Route `/games/play`: star a round for a game

 - Route `/result`: show the result of the anonymous round.
 - Route `/games/:game-id`: show more info about the result of a single games, with specific info about all the 3 rounds, the 2 corrected captions, the chosed one, and the total point per round.

 - Route `/login`:  route to login by using credentials (username and password)
-- Route `/404`: this route will be shown in case an invalid route is requested.
+- Route `/*`: this route will be shown in case an invalid route is requested.

 ## Main React Components

-- `ListOfSomething` (in `List.js`): component purpose and main functionality
-- `GreatButton` (in `GreatButton.js`): component purpose and main functionality
-- ...

-(only _main_ components, minor ones may be skipped)
+- `Header` (in `Header.jsx`): Render the Navbar used in all the pages.
+- `Home` (in `PageLayout.jsx`): Render a meme through the provided image.
+- `NotFoundLayout` (in `PageLayout.jsx`): Shows a blank page if you search for an item that doesn't exist.

+- `Round` (in `RoundBoard.jsx`): It manages the retrieval of information and the rendering of a new round to play.

+- `RoundResult` (in `RoundBoard.jsx`): Shows the results of a specific round being passed through the props
+- `GameResult` (in `RoundBoard.jsx`): Shows the total score of a game that was retrieved through the API and the id retrieved from the parameters.
+Reuse the "RoundResult" component 3 times.
+- `GamesResult` (in `RoundBoard.jsx`): Shows the games of a given player, using a useState and useEffect to also manage the order of the games themselves by date.

+- `MemeCard` (in `Meme.jsx`): Render a meme using the provided image and Bootstrap Cards

+- `CaptionCard` (in `Caption.jsx`): Render a meme using the Bootstrap Cards

+- `Timer` (in `Timer.jsx`): It manages the Timer and its graphic display, using an internal counter that decreases every 1000ms and calls the function passed as a parameter as soon as the timer (set through the props.) reaches 0.
+- `LoginForm` (in `Auth.jsx`): Form that manages the insertion of user credentials.

 ## API Server